♫ Listening to: Vacation by Crying ♫

 Add the 3 colors of frosting around the cake in any size dollops you prefer.

-Spin the cake while smoothing out the frosting with an offset spatula.
+Smooth out the frosting with an offset spatula while spinning the cake.

 Vegan Cookie Dough Asteroid Decorations Ingredients